 There are a wide variety of marine organisms with numerous kinds of fishes in the ocean.
 Their swimming style may be different from one another.
-Students are required to make a single motor robot fish which can simulate the fish swimming action (vertical style) by applying mechanical principles.
+Students are required to make a single motor robot fish that simulates the fish swimming action (vertical style) by applying mechanical principles.

 - 1. The robot fish operates only with one motor.
 Contestants must use the Desktop Hand Generator provided by the Organizer to supply power to the robot.
 Hence the robot must be equipped with a 2.1mm socket for connection to the Desktop Hand Generator. - 2.
-Whether it is in the course of inspection or competition the size of the robot fish cannot exceed 300mm long, 100mm wide and 180mm tall. - 3.
+Whether it is in the course of inspection or competition the size of the robot fish cannot exceed 300mm long, 50mm wide and 100mm tall. - 3.
 The robot fish must complete the game in fish swimming action (vertical style).
 No propeller can be used - 4.
-The robot fish could have a body, no additional supporting devices, wheels be installed on the left, right or bottom part of the robot fish.
+The robot fish has a body only and no additional supporting devices nor wheels be installed on the left, right or bottom part of the robot fish.

 - 1. A swimming competition board is used (see diagram) - 2.
 Dimension of the transparent swimming track: 2300mm (Length) x 150mm (Width) x 300mm (Height) filled with water to 150mm deep - 3.
-The starting area is 300mm long.
+The start zone is 300mm long.

-- 1. Each team can play twice and the best time will be recorded.
-The shortest time to complete is the winner. - 2.
-Contestants must use the Desktop Hand Generator provided by the Organizer to supply power to the robot.
-Pulling the wire of Desktop Hand Generator is prohibited. - 3.
-The wire of Desktop Hand generator is long enough so that the contestants must stay behind at the starting area.
-Moving along the field with the robot is prohibited. - 4.
-Once the game begins, the contestants cannot touch the robot fish until it reaches the acrylic board at the end of the runway.
-The maximum game time is 30 seconds.
+- 1. Each team plays twice and the best time is recorded.
+The team with the shortest amount of time to complete the game is the winner. - 2.
+Contestants must use the Desktop Hand Generator provided by the Organizer to supply power to the robot fish.
+Only the contestant himself/herself operates the Desktop Hand Generator and nobody is permitted to assist - 3.
+The wire of the Desktop Hand Generator is long enough so that the contestants must stay behind at the start zone.
+Moving along the field with the robot fish is prohibited.
+Contestants may assign one student to help lower the wire in the water.
+Pulling the wire of the Desktop Hand Generator is prohibited. - 4.
+Contestants cannot touch the robot fish once it leaves the start zone.
+The competition is considered as incomplete if the robot fish stops moving or fails to reach the destination within the 30 seconds game time.
+The game ends when the robot fish reaches the acrylic board at the end of the runway.